Federal Medical Assistance Percentages: History

 Pursuant to Section 1905(b) of the Social Security Act, the Secretary of Health and Human Services calculates the Federal Medical Assistance Percentages each year.
 This calculation is based upon a formula which compares individual state income to the continental United States income in order to determine ratios the federal government will utilize in assisting each state under the Act.
 This section also provides that no state's ratio will go lower than 50% or higher than 83%.

+The FMAP formula disproportionately benefits states in the South, as these states have the highest poverty rates.
+This reflects the politics of the time as representatives from southern states led key congressional committees.
+These members of Congress were able to leverage their positions to design an FMAP formula that benefitted their states.

 The guidelines for calculating the FMAP are outlined in the Social Security Act and they exclusively determine the ratio of matching funds for each state's Medicaid program.
 Section 2105(b)of the Act stipulate that "Enhanced Federal Medical Assistance Percentages," or Enhanced FMAPs, will be calculated at the same time as the FMAPs.
 Enhanced FMAPs provide ratios for states to follow in funding their State Children's Health Insurance Program, or SCHIP.